Getting Started

 }

-In the example config you will notice that we define a PG table named erc20_transfers with 5 columns.
-Shovel will create this table on startup.
-We specify 2 fields that we want to save from the block and transaction data and we provide the Transfer event from the ERC20 ABI JSON.
+The example Config defines a PG table named erc20_transfers with 5 columns.
+The table is created on startup.
+We specify 2 block fields to be indexed: block_num & tx_hash.
+We also provide the Transfer event from the ERC20 ABI JSON.
 The Transfer event ABI snippet has an additional key on the input objects named column.
-The column field indicates that we want to save the data from this input and references a column previously defined in table.
+The column field indicates that we want to save the data from this event input by referencing a column previously defined in table.

 Latest version on main: